royer-z/IS373Project1Repo/README.md

 1. Install PHP
     1. [Download Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
         1. Scroll to and click red download button
-        2. Select an option according to your system and click next
+        2. Select an option according to your system and click "next"
         3. Your download will start.
 When finished, click it and follow its instructions
     2. [Download PHP](https://windows.php.net/download/)
-        1. Click on the Zip link according to your system
+        1. Click on the "Zip" link according to your system
         2. Your download will start.
-When finished, extract its contents into your C:\PHP7 directory
+When finished, extract its contents into your "C:\PHP7" directory
-    3. Create and configure your php.ini file
+    3. Create and configure your "php.ini" file
-        1. In your C:\PHP7 directory, create a file named php.ini
+        1. In your "C:\PHP7" directory, create a file named "php.ini"
-        2. Find a file named php.ini-development and copy its content into your php.ini file
+        2. Find a file named "php.ini-development" and copy its content into your "php.ini" file
-        3. Edit php.ini file
+        3. Edit "php.ini" file
-            1. edit memory_limit from 128M to 1G
+            1. edit "memory_limit" from "128M" to "1G"
-            2. edit max_execution_time to at least 90
+            2. edit "max_execution_time" to at least "90"
             3. uncomment (delete the ;) the following lines:
                 - ; extension_dir = "ext"
                 - ; extension=php_gd2.dll